SmarterApp/smarterapp.github.io/_specs/SourceCodeAndContentLicenses.md

 ---
-title: Source Code and Content Licenses Memo
+title: Source Code and Content Licenses
-date: 2014-03-28
+date: 2015-04-23
-docurl: /documents/Source_Code_and_Content_Licenses_Memo.pdf
+docurl: /documents/SourceCodeAndContentLicenses.html
 status: Release
 ---
-Describes the licenses under which Smarter Balanced and SmarterApp will distribute Source Code and Specifications.
+Describes the licenses under which Smarter Balanced and SmarterApp will distribute Source Code, Specifications, and Documentation.